Databricks

 In addition to its parallel processing capabilities, Spark allows developers to write code in popular languages like Python and Scala, which are then optimized for parallel execution under the covers.
 This makes it easier for developers to focus on the data processing itself, rather than worrying about the details of distributed computing.

 Pinecone is a vector database that makes it easy to build high-performance vector search applications.
 It offers a number of key benefits for dealing with vector embeddings at scale, including ultra-low query latency at any scale, live index updates when you add, edit, or delete data, and the ability to combine vector search with metadata filtering or keyword search for more relevant results.
-As mentioned before, Pinecone can easily handle very large scales of hundreds of millions and even billions of vector embeddings.
-Additionally, Pinecone is fully managed, so it's easy to use and scale.
+Pinecone can easily handle very large scales of hundreds of millions and even billions of vector embeddings.
+Additionally, Pinecone is fully managed, so it’s easy to use and scale.

-1. Set up a Spark cluster
+1. Set up a Spark Cluster

 2. Load the dataset into partitions